 You would usually need to be a university graduate and will need to demonstrate what are called ‘core competencies’.
 These include academic qualifications in psychology and literature, especially poetry, and an understanding of ethical issues.
 If there are gaps, it’s possible to make these up during training.

 You will also need the personal qualities, self-awareness and maturity necessary to facilitate groups and to be able to provide references from 3 persons of standing.

 The training is a big commitment in terms of time, money and energy so it is important to be sure you wish to take it on, and to think realistically about your own resources.

 What will I need to do to start training?

-- Select a Mentor-Supervisor.
+- Select a Mentor.
 This person will guide you through your training and offer in-depth feedback on your practice.
-Ideally, it should be someone geographically close but with Skype, email and phone supervision, it need not be.
-There is a list of Mentor-Supervisors on the IFBPT website and we recommend potential trainees contact more than one.
+Ideally, it should be someone geographically close but with Skype, Zoom, email and phone supervision, it need not be.
+There is a list of Mentors on the IFBPT website and we recommend potential trainees contact more than one.